Craftec-CR/CrystalPledge-ResourcePack/README.md

 # Craftec Resource Pack
 ## How to build:
-(Requires to have 7zip installed)
+- In order to build the resource pack, you must first install 7-zip: https://www.7-zip.org/download.html
-- Clone this repository into a folder in .minecraft/resourcepacks.
-The folder name must be different from "Craftec"
+- Then, add the directory where 7-zip is installed to your system's PATH variable.
-- Run build.bat
+- Now you can run build.bat!

-For fast reloading in Minecraft (Using F3+T), this will generate a folder resourcepack in the resourcepacks folder, as well as a Craftec.zip inside the repo
+For convenience, and fast reloading in Minecraft (Using F3+T), the batch file will generate a folder resourcepack in your .minecraft/resourcepacks folder, as well as a Craftec.zip file inside the repo.